-Moreover, personal disability experience seems to influence the judgement of assistive technologies.
+Moreover, personal disability experience seems to influence the judgment of assistive technologies.
 Participants without personal experience showed more concerns related to assistive technology aesthetics.

 One participant also noted that simulated activities could improve peoples' understanding of stigma.
-Besides having personal experience with disability, the participant described an inclass disability simulation activity that provided the first-hand experience of reduced function from a disabled person perspective.
-Such role-playing techniques have been shown to provide positive results in developing students' empathy towards the needs of people with disabilities [16].
+Besides having personal experience with disability, the participant described an in-class disability simulation activity which provided first-hand experience of reduced function from a disabled person perspective.
+Such role playing techniques have been shown to provide positive results in developing students empathy towards the needs of people with disabilities [15].
 This technique might also be implemented to change peoples' negative attitudes and perceptions towards disability.